Antollo/Easypt/docs/docs..Root.String.find.md

 #### `..Root.String.find`

 Searches the string for the first occurrence of str, the search only includes characters at or after position pos.
+If no matches were found, the function returns -1.

 * **Parameters:** `String` str, `Int` pos